ffes/indentbyfold/docs/faq.rst

 I don't see that happen any time soon.

 That all being said, I understand your problem.
 I will obviously gladly review and merge pull requests that solve these problems.
+See `issue #1`_ for more details.

 Know that when your style look like this, everything works as expected.
 Note that the ``}`` is not on the same line as a ``{``.